Review: The Trees Have Eyes (2020)

 The Trees Have Eyes was shot under the title Dead Bounty back around 2013.
 The fact it sat on the shelf for seven long years should have been a warning.
 So should the fact the film’s Facebook page hasn’t been updated since 2015.
-So, as much as I know better, I let the trailer persuade me to check it out.
+So, as much as I knew better, I let the trailer persuade me to check it out.

 The first fifteen minutes were a strong clue as to why the film had been sitting on the shelf for so long.
 A team of bounty hunters led by gratuitous Star Wars reference BossK (Tony Moran, Halloween) and Henry (Timothy Patrick Quill, Army of Darkness The Blood Hunter) head into the woods after a fugitive.
 They insult a group of hikers, use racial slurs to describe the African American suspect, talk about how much fun hunting humans is, and manage to assault an innocent camper.
 And these apparently are the good guys.

 As it turns out, those hikers were on their way to join the guy who got beat up.
 While they’re partying the goon squad have found their man.
 And a whole bunch of zombies have found them.

 Now I get the idea of making the leads, badass, non PC tough guys and aiming the film at that audience.
 But The Trees Have Eyes goes beyond that and makes them into a bunch of unlikable thugs.
 They try to set Hannah (Cate Carson, Erebus) and Colt (David Michael Carpenter) apart from the rest.
 But if they really had reservations they wouldn’t be working with them.
 Let alone Hannah be hooked up with Henry’s son Junior (James Baker).